craig8196/libtrp/PROTOCOL.md

 Variable length fields the length is listed first followed by data, denoted "VD".
 Note that the allowed length of a field may depend on implementation.
 Note that the allowed length may be limited by packet size.
+WARNING: Current implementation is the first octet denotes number of following octets.
+TODO: Switch to different scheme or keep.
+I'm leaning to keeping current method.
+Note that the current method is big endian so you can easily mask and bitshift.

+I don't know if I like this encoding scheme anymore.
 Use variable integral type encoding which are little endian.
 See https://developers.google.com/protocol-buffers/docs/encoding